-Their biggest hit in the US was Reminiscing, which reached #3 on the Hot 100 in 1978.
+The Australian band finally reached the US Hot 100 in 1977, and followed that with their biggest hit in the US, Reminiscing, which reached #3 on the Hot 100 in 1978.

-The group tried changing its style from soft rock to something more progressive, and in 1985 they also changed their name to LRB.
-The combination of a new name and different music didn’t help at all.
-They even performed their new single Playing To Win on the Solid Gold television show but the single only reached #60 on the Hot 100.
+The group tried changing its style from soft rock to something more progressive.
+In 1985, they also changed their name to LRB.
+The combination of a new name and a different music style didn’t help at all.
+They even performed their new single Playing To Win on the Solid Gold television show, but the single only reached #60 on the Hot 100.
 It was little consolation that the record reached #15 on the Mainstream Rock chart.